 The Best Ways to Experience Golf in Charlotte

-With dozens of public golf courses claiming grounds in greater Charlotte, finding spectacular greens on which to perfect each par is easy.
+With dozens of golf courses claiming grounds in greater Charlotte, finding spectacular greens on which to perfect each par is easy.

-One of Charlotte’s most famous public course.
-With a spa and luxury hotel anchored to the 18-hole PGA course, The Golf Club at Ballantyne attracts golfers from around the world for weekends filled with picture-perfect relaxation and pro-level play.
+One of Charlotte’s most famous public courses with a spa and luxury hotel anchored to it, the 18-hole PGA course attracts golfers from around the world for weekends filled with picture-perfect relaxation and pro-level play.

-Olde Sycamore Golf Plantation is an option many golfers forget about, as the course is semi-private.
-However the links, designed by Hall of Fame architect Tom Jackson, have won multiple awards, and they’re ones you’ll want to take a swing at.
+A semi-private course’s links, designed by Hall of Fame architect Tom Jackson, have won multiple awards, and they’re ones you’ll want to take a swing at.
 While you’re surveying the manicured Bermuda grass fairways and the zoysia grass around the bunkers, take in the stately Carolina pines that enclose the course.